tangle-network/eigensdk-rs/README.md

 ## Features

 - **Full Eigenlayer Integration**: Provides all the robust functionalities of eigensdk-go, now with the performance benefits of Rust.
-- **Seamless Tangle Interoperability**: Easily integrates Tangle into Eigenlayer AVSs, allowing a Tangle Validator to live in an AVS.
 - **Unlimited Customization**: Equipped with all the tools needed to build custom AVSs, including those that leverage our advanced Gadget capabilities.
 - **High Performance**: Developed with Rust to deliver superior efficiency and speed, ensuring your applications run optimally.
 - **Enhanced Type Safety**: Takes advantage of Rust's strong type system to create more reliable and maintainable code.